ay0219/gcin4001/README.md

-# Nature's Palette
+# GCIN4001

-Nature's Palette is a research application built with Streamlit to study how color code conversions impact the perception of natural objects.
+This is a research application built with Streamlit to study how color code conversions impact the perception of natural objects.

 ## Features